sinergidigitalteknologi/Lenna_chat_sdk_ios_4.0/README.md

 ```bash
 $ gem install cocoapods
 ```

-## In Your Podfile
-set some library to support Lenna chat sdk Ios.
+set in podfile some library to support Lenna chat sdk Ios.
 ```ruby
 target 'YourApp' do
   use_frameworks!